 While a single panic attack may only last a few minutes, the effects of the experience can leave a lasting imprint.
 If you have panic disorder, the recurrent panic attacks take an emotional toll.
 The memory of the intense fear and terror that you felt during the attacks can negatively impact your self-confidence and cause serious disruption to your everyday life.
 Eventually, this leads to the following panic disorder symptoms:

-- Anticipatory anxiety – Instead of feeling relaxed and like yourself in between panic attacks, you feel anxious and tense.
+Anticipatory anxiety – Instead of feeling relaxed and like your normal self in between panic attacks, you feel anxious and tense.
 This anxiety stems from a fear of having future panic attacks.
 This “fear of fear” is present most of the time, and can be extremely disabling.

 Panic attacks can also be caused by medical conditions and other physical causes.
 If you're suffering from symptoms of panic, it's important to see a doctor to rule out the following possibilities:

 No matter how powerless or out of control you may feel about your panic attacks, it's important to know that there are many things you can do to help yourself.
 The following self-help techniques can make a big difference to helping you overcome panic:

 Simply knowing more about panic can go a long way towards relieving your distress.
 Read up on anxiety, panic disorder, and the fight-or-flight response experienced during a panic attack.
 You'll learn that the sensations and feelings you have when you panic are normal and that you aren't going crazy.